goeb/smit/issue_tracking.md

 - information lost in a mass of issues
 - cumbersome countless properties
 - interoperability with existing tools
-- reactivity of the GUI
+- responsiveness of the GUI

 This page explains how Smit has been designed to overcome these pitfalls.